WV-design/Trinity-toolhead/README.md

 ## Credits
 Thanks to:
-Prooda, I'd consider him a co-designer at this point. he gave me lots of feedback and spent long nights refining the design.
+Prooda, I'd consider him a co-designer at this point.
+He gave me lots of feedback and spent long nights refining the design.
+Martin, he's done a *lot* of work on modding trinity!

 Apex, for your [awesome belt clips](https://github.com/ApexArray/ApexClips) and the insight!